aai-research-lab/FastMDAnalysis/README.md

 This benchmark suite compares FastMDAnalysis against MDTraj and MDAnalysis for performance and workflow complexity.

-## Reproducing JCIM Submission Results
+## Reproducing JCC Submission Results

 ### Step 1: Get the Benchmark Code
 Create and activate virtual environment